gene2dis/mgap/docs/usage.md

 GTDB-Tk provides taxonomic classification using the Genome Taxonomy Database (GTDB).
 This is an optional step that can be enabled with the `--run_gtdbtk` flag.

+**Batch Processing:** The pipeline processes all genomes together in a single GTDB-Tk run, which significantly reduces runtime compared to processing genomes individually.
+Results are consolidated into a single set of output files in the `gtdbtk/` directory.

 **Basic usage:**

 ```bash